madickinson/Books-Read/2016-Books.md

 - Chapman, G. (2005) *The Five Love Languages: How to express heartfelt commitment to your mate.* United States: Thorndike Press.
 - Chernow, Ron. *Alexander Hamilton.* New York: Penguin Books, 2005.
 Print.
 - Chernow, Ron. *Washington: A Life.* New York: Penguin Books, 2011.
 Print.
+- Coram, R. and Klein, B. (2002) *Boyd: the fighter pilot who changed the art of war.* United States: Little, Brown and Company.
 - Gaiman, Neil, and P. Craig Russell. *The Graveyard Book Graphic Novel: Volume 1.* Reprint edition.
 Place of publication not identified: HarperCollins, 2015.
 Print.
 - Gladwell, Malcolm, and Hachette Audio. *David and Goliath: Underdogs, Misfits, and the Art of Battling Giants.* Hachette Audio.
 Print.
 - Herman, A. (2013) *Freedom’s Forge: How American Business Produced Victory in World War II.* New York: Random House Trade Paperbacks.